Cykyrios/GodotInSim/website/docs/guides/getting_started/insim/insim_basics.md

 * [send_message_to_player](/class_ref/InSim.mdx#method_send_message_to_player) for messages
     to a specific driving player

-Instead of sending an [InSimMSTPacket](/class_ref/InSimMSTPacket.mdx), this time we will do the following:
+Instead of sending an :class_ref[InSimMSTPacket], this time we will do the following:

 ```gdscript
 insim.send_message("Hello InSim!")